Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 ## Creating a ManagedZone

-To manage the creation of DNS records, MGC uses [ManagedZone](../dnspolicy/managed-zone.md) resources.
+**Note:** :exclamation: To manage the creation of DNS records, MGC uses [ManagedZone](../dnspolicy/managed-zone.md) resources.
 A `ManagedZone` can be configured to use DNS Zones on both AWS (Route53), and GCP (Cloud DNS).
+Commands to create each are provided below.

-First, depending on the provider you would like to use export the [environment variables detailed here](https://docs.kuadrant.io/multicluster-gateway-controller/docs/getting-started/#config) in a terminal session.
+First, depending on the provider you would like to use export the [environment variables detailed here](https://docs.kuadrant.io/getting-started/#config) in a terminal session.

 Next, create a secret containing either the AWS or GCP credentials.
 We'll also create a namespace for your MGC configs:

-:**Note:** :exclamation: If you need help getting the configuration for these credentials, see the [DNS Provider](../dnspolicy/dns-provider.md) guide.

 #### AWS:
 ```bash